statOmics/MSqRob/README.md

 library(MSqRob)
 ~~~~

+If you encounter any issues in installing MSqRob, please let us know at https://github.com/statOmics/MSqRob/issues/1!

 ## Run the MSqRob Shiny App (graphical user interface)

 Just enter the following command in RStudio to run the `MSqRob` Shiny app: